wliao008/oc_autocomplete_redis/README.md

-oc_autocomplete_redis
+Summary
 =====================

-Implementing autocomplete for a CRF in OpenClinica with redis.
+Implementing autocomplete from within a CRF in OpenClinica.
+The data is backed by Redis.